yiweig/Classifiers/README.md

 **test.txt** contains one line that represents a tuple that needs to be classified.
 This tuple was personally created, with some influence from the test tuples from the textbook.

 ### Known Issues
-- The C4.5 decision tree is not pruned, meaning that outliers and/or noisy data will sometimes result in [overfitting](http://en.wikipedia.org/wiki/Overfitting).
+- The decision tree algorithm does not currently implement [pruning](http://en.wikipedia.org/wiki/Pruning_%28decision_trees%29), meaning that outliers and/or noisy data will sometimes result in [overfitting](http://en.wikipedia.org/wiki/Overfitting).